 The full-menu has plenty of stars, but if you’re with a picky eater (you know who they are), make a beeline for the paella for two.
 Dished out at a per head price, an aromatic pan of prawns, calamari, mussels and clams will have everyone’s mouth watering at the table.

-The news gets better too—Robbie runs half price Paella nights on Monday, because he knows how much of this stuff you can smash.
-Other offers include Tapas Tuesdays (four plates for $20) and classic Wednesday steak nights.
+The news gets better too—Robbie runs classic Wednesday steak nights and happy hour Monday to Friday.
 You might as well clear the first half of the week for this.